stefclaus/stefclaus.github.io/_posts/2018-12-15-learning_that_i_love_to_code.markdown

 I started coding about a year ago at work.

-It's not that it was a part of my job, per se.
+It's not that coding was a part of my job, per se.
 It's just that I had a problem: I was spending tens of hours doing repetitive taks in Excel.
 I was stiching the same reports together by hand day after day, week after week.
 Frankly, it was boring, and it sucked.

 So I started playing around with the macro recording feature in Excel, and I started poking around at the code that using that ‘record’ feature produced.
 This really made code click for me--I could see exactly what I knew so well in Excel written out in code format.
 And I was automating away all my own pain.